Implementation

 The implementation of system calls is platform dependent, hence refer to the platform-related headers for your platform implementation.
 In all the notes, I have used x86/x86_64 as the platform

-Each syscall is assigned a
+Each syscall is assigned a syscall number

-that uniquely identifies that syscallThe parameters of the system calls are
+The parameters of the system calls are word sized

-(32 bit or 64bit)There can be a maximum of 6 parameters (x86/x86_64).
+There can be a maximum of 6 parameters (x86/x86_64).

-The return type is of type
+The return type is of type long

 in the kernel to provide support for both x32 and x64.

-During a syscall the process runs in kernel mode (since this is in process context current is legal here).
+During a syscall the process runs in kernel mode (since this is in process context is legal here).
 For switching to the kernel mode, the user stack is stored and the kernel stack is loaded.

 The mechanism needs to signal the kernel.
-This signal is called a
+This signal is called a software interrupt

-.The kernel on receive this interrupt executes the exception handler that is the
+The kernel on receive this interrupt executes the exception handler that is the syscall handler

 in this case.